 May millions of lamps illuminate your life with endless happiness, wealth, prosperity & glory forever!
 I wish you and your family, a very very happy Diwali!

 On this Auspicious Festival of Diwali, May Goddess Lakshmi blesses you with Joy, Prosperity, & Happiness.
 Happy and safe, Deepawali!

 May you achieve everything your heart desires with the blessing of Lakshmi-Ganesha.
 Happy and safe Diwali 2020!

 Let’s celebrate the festival in the true sense by spreading joy and light up the world of others.
 Have a happy, safe, and blessed Diwali!!

-May the beauty of the festival of lights fill your home with happiness and may the new year bring joy, peace, and prosperity in your life.
-Wish you and family a very Happy Diwali!!
+May the beauty of the festival of lights fill your home with happiness, and may the new year bring joy, peace, and prosperity to your life.
+I wish you and your family a very Happy Diwali!!